microsoft/CDM/README.md

 # Versioning

-Maintaining forward and backward compatibility is a key goal of the CDM.
-Therefore, the CDM uses only additive versioning, which means any revision of the CDM following a "1.0" release will not:
+Maintaining forward and backward compatibility is a key goal of the Common Data Model.
+Therefore, the Common Data Model uses only additive versioning, which means any revision of the Common Data Model following a "1.0" release will not:

 * Introduce new mandatory attributes on previously published entities, or change an optional attribute to be mandatory
 * Rename previously published attributes or entities